Exhibit

 Candace Sturgill

-Candace Sturgill is a self-taught artist whose works have won prizes, been featured in art shows, and displayed in homes and businesses.
-Her newest passion is paper art including paper bead jewelry and Quilling.
-Quilling is the ancient art of paper filigree.
-She is a retired Free Methodist pastor and chaplain with a BA in Religious studies.
-She won her first art studies scholarship at twelve and studied with all adult students.
+Candace Sturgill is a self-taught artist whose works have won prizes and been featured in art shows.
+Her passion is paper art including paper bead jewelry and quilling, which is the ancient art of paper filigree.

 MARIE HAMRA